AI Traffic Patterns SSE Wasn’t Designed to See

 What AI-Aware SSE Must Become

-Final Thought: AI traffic does not resemble traditional web or SaaS traffic.
-Enterprises that treat AI as “just another app” will struggle with visibility and trust.
+Enterprises that treat AI as “just another app” will struggle with visibility, control, and trust.